aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/colorfilter/_index.md

 public class ColorFilter
 ```

-Represents filtering the range by color.
+Represents setting for filtering the range by color.
 ## Methods

 | Method | Description |